sabashahbaz/Harry_vs_Dementor/README.md

 ## Description

-"Harry vs. Dementors" is an game developed using the Python programming language and the Pygame library.
+"Harry vs. Dementors" is a game developed using the Python programming language and the Pygame library.
 In this game, players take on the role of Harry Potter, to shot spells at the Dementor,

 ## Technical Requirements